Ralph Lauren (RL)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Ralph Lauren’s EPS grew at a solid 13.7% compounded annual growth rate over the last five years, higher than its 2.8% annualized revenue growth.
+Ralph Lauren’s EPS grew at an astounding 52.1% compounded annual growth rate over the last five years, higher than its 10% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

 Ralph Lauren Trailing 12-Month EPS (Non-GAAP)

-In Q1, Ralph Lauren reported EPS at $2.27, up from $1.71 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Ralph Lauren’s full-year EPS of $12.33 to grow 9.2%.
+In Q3, Ralph Lauren reported adjusted EPS of $3.79, up from $2.54 in the same quarter last year.
+This print beat analysts’ estimates by 10%.
+Over the next 12 months, Wall Street expects Ralph Lauren’s full-year EPS of $14.65 to grow 4.5%.

 8. Cash Is King

-Ralph Lauren has shown impressive cash profitability, giving it the option to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 14% over the last two years, better than the broader consumer discretionary sector.
+Ralph Lauren has shown decent cash profitability, giving it some flexibility to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 11.3% over the last two years, slightly better than the broader consumer discretionary sector.

 Ralph Lauren Trailing 12-Month Free Cash Flow Margin

-Ralph Lauren’s free cash flow clocked in at $42.3 million in Q1, equivalent to a 2.5% margin.
-The company’s cash profitability regressed as it was 2.7 percentage points lower than in the same quarter last year, prompting us to pay closer attention.
+Ralph Lauren burned through $40.6 million of cash in Q3, equivalent to a negative 2% margin.
+The company’s cash flow turned negative after being positive in the same quarter last year, prompting us to pay closer attention.
 Short-term fluctuations typically aren’t a big deal because investment needs can be seasonal, but we’ll be watching to see if the trend extrapolates into future quarters.

 9. Return on Invested Capital (ROIC)

-Although Ralph Lauren hasn’t been the highest-quality company lately because of its poor top-line performance, it found a few growth initiatives in the past that worked out wonderfully.
-Its five-year average ROIC was 23.7%, splendid for a consumer discretionary business.
+Although Ralph Lauren hasn’t been the highest-quality company lately, it found a few growth initiatives in the past that worked out wonderfully.
+Its five-year average ROIC was 29.4%, splendid for a consumer discretionary business.

 Ralph Lauren Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Fortunately, Ralph Lauren’s ROIC has increased significantly over the last few years.
-This is a good sign, and we hope the company can keep improving.
+This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.

 10. Balance Sheet Assessment